Certified Energy Analyst (CEA) Program

 What is a CEA?

-4. Attend at least nine hours per year of continuing education training.
+• Completing at least nine hours of continuing education annually

 Become a CEA